stsievert/salmon/docs/source/api.rst

    :toctree: generated/
    :template: only-init.rst

-   salmon.triplets.algs.RR
+   salmon.triplets.algs.ARR
    salmon.triplets.algs.TSTE
    salmon.triplets.algs.SOE
    salmon.triplets.algs.STE
    salmon.triplets.algs.CKL
    salmon.triplets.algs.GNMDS

-We have tested out the top three algorithms---RR, TSTE and SOE---in our experiments.
-We use :class:`~salmon.triplets.algs.RR` for our adaptive sampling (which defaults to the noise model in :class:`~salmon.triplets.algs.TSTE`) and use :class:`~salmon.triplets.algs.SOE` for the offline embeddings.
+We have tested out the top three algorithms---ARR, TSTE and SOE---in our experiments.
+We use :class:`~salmon.triplets.algs.ARR` for our adaptive sampling (which defaults to the noise model in :class:`~salmon.triplets.algs.TSTE`) and use :class:`~salmon.triplets.algs.SOE` for the offline embeddings.

-These adaptive algorithms are all the same except for the underlying noise model, with the exception of :class:`~salmon.triplets.algs.RR`.
+These adaptive algorithms are all the same except for the underlying noise model, with the exception of :class:`~salmon.triplets.algs.ARR`.
-:class:`~salmon.triplets.algs.RR` introduces some randomness by fixing the head and adding the top ``1 * n`` triplets to the database.
+:class:`~salmon.triplets.algs.ARR` introduces some randomness by fixing the head and adding the top ``1 * n`` triplets to the database.
 This is useful because the information gain measure used by all of these algorithms (by default) is a rule-of-thumb.

 .. note::

-   Use of :class:`~salmon.triplets.algs.RR` is recommended as it performs well in :ref:`the experiments we have run <experiments>`.
+   Use of :class:`~salmon.triplets.algs.ARR` is recommended as it performs well in :ref:`the experiments we have run <experiments>`.

 Interface